benjaminion/upgrading-ethereum-book/src/book.md

 ##### Multiple variable size objects

 It is instructive to see how container with multiple variable sized child objects is serialised.
-For this example we will make an [`AttesterSlashing`](/part3/containers/operations#attesterslashing) object that contains two of the above `IndexAttestation` objects.
+For this example we will make an [`AttesterSlashing`](/part3/containers/operations#attesterslashing) object that contains two of the above `IndexedAttestation` objects.
 This is a contrived example; this slashing report is not valid since the contents are duplicates.

 An `AttesterSlashing` container is defined as follows,